cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

    -e "servers='SPACE SEPARATED LIST OF YOUR SPRING SERVERS PRIVATE IPS'" \
    -e "frontend_addr=YOUR NGINX PUBLIC IP:8080"
    ```
+   > NOTE: When copying the above command it may be needed to retype the single quote characters listed on the 3rd line before executing the command.
+Syntax errors can result in poor configuration.

 # Deploy the MID Server and pre-configure ACC Access